Best VPNs for Privacy in 2026: NordVPN, Proton VPN, Surfshark Compared

 Privacy Needs

-If you need the utmost privacy (say you’re a journalist or activist), services like NordVPN, ProtonVPN, or Mullvad might be preferable due to their jurisdictions and histories.
-All top picks here have no-logs, but some go extra lengths (Mullvad’s anonymity, Proton’s transparency).
+If you need the utmost privacy, services like NordVPN, Proton VPN, or Mullvad might be preferable due to their jurisdictions and histories.
+All top picks here have no-logs positioning, but some go extra lengths: Mullvad emphasizes account anonymity, while Proton emphasizes transparency and a broader privacy ecosystem.
+For a detailed comparison of privacy-focused VPNs, see our Proton VPN vs NordVPN comparison.

 Usage Purpose